Burrata with Heirloom Tomatoes

 Have you ever thought of cheeses as having personalities?
 Just as my mother loved cheeses Di Bruno Bros calls “Mountain Men,” I favor the “Free Spirits:” cheeses that are made from goats milk, sunshiny and herby, and are “great picnic mates and beach buddies…friendly and summery.”
 I love that!
 It’s so true.
 The House of Cheese cookbook talks about The Vixens and The Stinkers, The Quiet Types and the Wise Guys, The Rockstars and the Pierced Punks, to name a few.

-And I knew I had to make the Burrata with Heirloom Tomatoes.
+And I knew I had to make their recipe for Burrata with Heirloom Tomatoes.
 Burrata has a special place in my heart, and with all the gorgeous summer tomatoes out there, it was the perfect dinner last week as we settled into hot evenings when cooking sounded impossible.

 More Burrata Recipes